 The Group has concluded that it controls the Mustera Property Fund even though it holds less than 50% of the equity and voting rights in this entity.
-It has been assessed that as Mustera has 100% control over the trustee of the Mustera Property Fund, therefore Mustera controls the relevant activities and is exposed to variable returns and is therefore required to consolidate the Mustera Property Fund.
+It has been assessed that as Mustera has 100% control over the trustee of the Mustera Property Fund, and as the trustee cannot be removed by unitholders, therefore Mustera controls the relevant activities and is exposed to variable returns and is therefore required to consolidate the Mustera Property Fund.
 Refer to Note 25 for details.